Dhünntalsperre

 What’s the best time to visit?

-The best times to visit are generally during spring and autumn when the weather is pleasant.
+The best times to visit are during spring and summer for outdoor activities, although fall offers beautiful scenery as well.

 Is it wheelchair accessible?